Lakkos Artist Residency

 When is best to come?

-Spring (April to June) is the best time to come.
+Spring (April to June) is an amazing time to come.
 The island is covered in wild flowers and the weather is perfect!
 The sea is starting to warm up if you are brave.
 Tourists are few.

-Summer (July to September) in Heraklion sits at around 30 degrees Celsius.
-There is no air-conditioning to keep costs down.
-All rooms have fans.
-If you don't like heat please don't book summer.
-There is a beach to walk to in half an hour.
+Summer (July to September) in Heraklion sits at around 30/33 degrees Celsius.
+There is a powerful air-conditioner in the hallway upstairs that can cool the full house if doors are left open enough for the cool air to entre.
+Every bedroom has it's own fan for those who don't like air-conditioning.
+There is a rocky beach to walk to in fifteen minutes or half an hour to the sandy one.
 For beaches with shade you need to take a local bus.
 There are endless choices of beaches short bus trips away.
+We have water restrictions in summer so guests need to not waste it.

 Fees

-Suggested donations go towards creating a new residency house, art projects and maintenance costs.
+Suggested donations go towards keeping the residency running, art projects and maintenance costs.
 To keep costs down food is not included.
-The kitchens are fully stocked with all of the cooking utensils needed except for a microwave oven.
+The kitchens are fully stocked with all of the cooking utensils needed.
 There are supermarkets and a huge fresh fruit and veg market close by.

 Residency conditions/ facts